tokenly/bvam-api-client/README.md

 # Tokenly BVAM Provider client.

-Use this client for querying the tokenly BVAM provider
+Use this client for interacting the tokenly BVAM provider

 # Installation